elenaajayi/PSID-Panel-Data-Processing/README.md

 This repository provides a reproducible workflow for preparing and analyzing family-level data from the **Panel Study of Income Dynamics (PSID)** across five waves: **2015, 2017, 2019, 2021, and 2023**.
 It integrates data cleaning, ER code harmonization, and variable labeling to construct a clean panel dataset in both **long** and **wide** formats.

-This project was initiated as part of a research collaboration under Dr. [PI Name], and is now being extended into a formal research study under the **CEB Fellowship Proposal**.
+This project was initiated as part of a research collaboration under Dr. Rachel Atkins, and is now being extended into a formal research study under the **CEB Fellowship Proposal**.

 ## Project Goals